-Join Doug Rose for an in-depth discussion in this video Keeping the change from creating more changes, part of Managing Project Change.
+Join Doug Rose for an in-depth discussion in this video Keeping the change from creating more changes, part of Project Management Foundations: Change.

 Along the way, learn how to effectively manage your project for change requests and deal with common obstacles.
 Also see how to find the balance between too much and too little change—either can be threat to your project.